yaaminiv/yaaminiv.github.io/_posts/2016-12-15-Desalting.md

  - Discarded remaining liquid in column after the second and third spin to accomodate additional liquid

 #### **Load protein on columns**:
+- Vortexed samples with protein digest once more to thoroughly mix solution
 - Added 30 µg of protein digest to each column
  - Pipetted total volume of liquid in sample snaptop centrifuge tube into the associated column
  - ex.
 "O07 MT" (snaptop centrifuge tube with protein digest) --> "O07 A" (collection tube with column)